Orbital Troubleshooting

 Orbital and osquery Logging

-The Orbital node on a device does not log to their own, separate files.
-Instead, they log to the operating system's native log files.
-This means that:
+The Orbital nodes log to the operating system's native log files.

 -